seancorfield/usermanager-example/README.md

 On this branch, it is being migrated to the [Polylith](https://polylith.gitbook.io/) architecture:

-Step 3 in progress:
+Step 3 (several commits):

-* In preparation for adding more `components` as I refactor the code, switch back to the more standard `interface` naming convention from `api` which worked for the somewhat monolithic component identified in Step 2.
-So `usermanager.usermanager.interface` is the main component entry point and `usermanager.usermanager.model` implements that `interface`.
+* In preparation for adding more `components` as I refactor the code, I switched back to the more standard `interface` naming convention from `api` (which worked for the somewhat monolithic component identified in Step 2).
+So `usermanager.usermanager.interface` became the main component entry point and `usermanager.usermanager.model` implemented that `interface`.
-* Refactor out `app-state`, `database`, and `web-server` components.
+* Then I refactored the monolithic `usermanager` component into `app-state`, `database`, `department`, `schema`, `schema-fixture` (test-only), `user`, and `web-server` components.
+* You still start the application with `clojure -M:dev -m usermanager.web.main` (with an optional port number).
+* You still build the uberjar with `(cd projects/usermanager && clojure -X:uberjar)`
+* You still run the uberjar with `java -jar projects/usermanager/usermanager.jar` (with an optional port number).
+* While `clojure -M:poly test :dev` works, `clojure -M:poly test :project` does not -- I'm trying to figure out how you can have test-only components and still run project tests _without adding the component as a dependency since we do not want it in the JAR!_.

 Step 2: